-undated.
-The intuitive manipulation of fibre is epitomized by Scott, an untrained deaf artist who had Downs Syndrome, From 1987 until her death in 2005. she-created armatures of bamboo slats or other discarded materials. wrapping these forms with lengths of knotted cloth or yarn.
+9. Judith Scott, Twins, undated.
+The intuitive manipulation of fibre is epitomized by Scott. an untrained deaf artist who had Downs Syndrome, From 1987 until her death in 2005. of bamboo slats or other discarded materials, wrapping these forms with lengths of knotted

-so.
-Jackie Langfeld, Fuper Warrior I, 2008.
+10. Jackie Langfeld, Paper Warrior I, 2008.
 One of five life-size figures made of cardboard, string. paper cording, willow and steel.
-The ironic title reflects the artist's view of 'the position of man on this planet, his frailty and his vanity, and his inescapable mortality [despite] bigger weapons at this disposal?
+The ironic title reflects the artist's view of 'the position of man on this planet, his frailty and his vanity, and his inescapable mortality [despite] bigger weapons at this disposal'.